 The final crucial question is what the coders get to see.
 Two general challenges occur here in my view.

 First, the feedback texts are often way too long for human coders to digest (especially as we want to compare across a larger sample to get meaningful validity assessment).
 Here I would propose to pick then a fixed set of sentences (2-4, to be determined by inspecting examples qualitatively) from the beginning of each feedback text.
 OK?

+AB: I agree that reading the entirety of a comment might be too much.
+I would go for the first paragraph of each comment.
+Not the first sentences only because these might include the names of the organizational stakeholders.
+Oftentimes, organizations use the first sentence to introduce themselves as organizational actors.
+Of course information in and of itself says something about the information quality of the comment.

 Second, the validation sample should ensure sufficient variation in our text-based measures.
 I thus would recalculate our text-based measures for the shorter snippets, too then draw a stratified random sample.
 OK?

+AB: OK.

 If we go for a pairwise comparison (along option 5.3 above), then it is probably reasonable that coders only compare feedback to the same consultation event, to keep the policy area stable and avoid potential biases in this regard.
 Combining this with the need to draw a stratified sample, our sample would probably contain more texts from the events that have received more responses in total.
 Do you see a problem here?

+AB: If more comments indicate higher stakeholder salience of a consultation event/act type, then maybe we are validating more our measures for consultation events/acts that are relevant for stakeholders.
+But I am ok with that!